docker/docs/machine/drivers/gce.md

 An image family is like an image alias that always points to the latest image in the family.
 To create an instance from an image family, set `--google-machine-image` to the family's URL.

-The following command will show images and which family they belong to (if any):
+The following command shows images and which family they belong to (if any):

     gcloud compute images list